cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 # Rendering Use Case
-With Blender in a notebook, you can embed 3D animations into interactive reports, create dynamic visualizations for scientific research, or even use it for creative coding projects.
+With Blender in a notebook, you can embed rendered 3D animations into reports, create visualizations for scientific research, or even use it for creative coding projects.

 This approach allowed me to make a gif from an animation rendering in a pretty cool way.